stealjs/steal-tools/doc/command-optimize.md

           --config app/config.js \
           --main app/app

-To provide build targets passed any of the supported options separated by space, like:
+To provide build targets pass any of the supported options separated by a space, like:

     > steal-tools build --config app/config.js --main app/app --target web node